 The Trust was founded by the Trust Deed dated 22 November 1988 (amended 6 July 2017).
-It is an exempt charity, regulated by the Office for Students (OFS).
+It continued as an exempt charity, regulated by the Office for Students (OFS), until the end of the 2023-24 year.

 The Trustees have reviewed their Constitution in recent years and have brought it up to date with the requirements of the Charities Act 2011 and current employment law.
-The University of Cambridge exercises oversight as a connected institution through inspection of the Accounts and Annual Report and an annual meeting of its Finance Committee with the Trust's Chair, Director and Treasurer.
-The Trustees have, at the request of the University, considered the possibility of registering as an independent Charity, and have prepared for registration by conducting a thorough review of governance and risk, during 2022-23.
-It is expected that registration will be completed during 2023-24.
+The University of Cambridge exercises oversight of the Trust as a connected institution up to June 2024 through inspection of the Accounts and Annual Report and an annual meeting of its Finance Committee with the Trust's Chair, Director and Treasurer.
+The Trustees have, at the request of the University, registered as an independent Charity, and prepared for registration by continuing their review of governance and risk.
+An application to become a charity was made at the beginning of 2024 and approved by the Charities Commission in July 2024.